TBD54566975/tbdex-example-android/README.md

 # Android and tbdex

 This shows the tbdex SDK working in Android in a simple mobile app with Kotlin.
-See `MainActivity.kt` for the main code showing tbdex in android.
+See `MainActivity.kt` for the main code showing tbdex APIs.
 Also includes an `AndroidKeyManager` implementation that uses the Android Keystore to store that tbdex uses for DIDs and VCs.

 This can serve as a starter app for tbdex on android.
+I think I have said android enough times now.

 ## Running